 ♐DELOCK is a video posted to the original UFSC YouTube channel on December 29, 2015.
 It was the first video posted after a lengthy hiatus.
 (The previous postings were the OR videos on August 8th.)
 This video in particular has garnered a larger amount of attention as it was among the first non-series videos discovered on the original account.

 The ♐DELOCK visual is generally considered to be an iconic image in the UFSC canon.

 The video is 2:52 in duration.
 The video shows a white grid-like shape on a black background.
 Colored pixels shift around the grid.

-The video’s audio track contains a dual mono audio track with “calliope”/ragtime-type music, which has often been compared to the sounds in the cartoon Steamboat Willie.
+The video’s audio track contains a dual mono audio track with “calliope”/ragtime-type music, which had originally been compared to the sounds in the cartoon Steamboat Willie.
 The Unknown Voice spells out “IANNOP6” near the beginning (similar to the spelling of “FREEBIRD3” in MAX_TEND).